0xkinno/pulse/README.md

 **Post-hackathon roadmap:**

-1. **Live mint/redeem** — wire the Guardian-gated PTB calls against `predict::mint` / `predict::redeem`
-2. **Real keeper service** — replace the simulated feed with an off-chain worker watching `oracle::OracleSettled` and calling redeem on behalf of managers, earning the tip
+1. **Real keeper service** — replace the session-scoped browser keeper with an off-chain worker (e.g. Railway) holding its own funded key, watching `oracle::OracleSettled`, and calling redeem on behalf of any manager, earning a tip.
-3. **Time-travel scrubber** — replay the surface using `/oracles/:id/svi` history
-4. **Guardian-as-a-library** — extract the risk scoring engine for other Sui oracle-driven protocols to embed directly
+2. **Guardian-as-a-library** — extract the risk scoring engine for other Sui oracle-driven protocols to embed directly.

 ---